8 Steps to Increase Traffic to Your Website: Part Three

 Other Tools Are Available

-Google’s Analytics and Webmaster Tools are great free tools to start your audit.
+Google’s Analytics and Search Console (Formerly Webmaster Tools) are great free tools to start your audit.
 You may also wish to look at Bing as well, as a companion to GSC, but also a number of other incredible tools:

 This audit tool is available in Google Chrome’s developer console.
 Open the webpage you want to expect, open the dev console and run an audit.
 Lighthouse will show you your performance, web best practices, accessibility and SEO audits.
 Run it in an incognito Chrome browser window so that any extensions don’t slow it down.